ZachHaber/LCExtraTerminalCommands/README.md

 Turns the lights on or off depending on its current state.

 Aliases: Lights, Light, L
+## Horn [Time (in seconds)]
+Sounds the horn for the specified amount of time, if ran without a time it will default to config default.

+Aliases: Horn, Horn [Time]
 ## Intro Song
 Plays the intro song (great great asset to the company 💃), it plays for everyone.